GoDaddy: Super Bowl advertisements

 GoDaddy also advertised during the 2010 Super Bowl XLIV, purchasing two spots.
 The commercials "Spa" and "News" starred GoDaddy Girl and racecar driver Danica Patrick.
 In "Spa", Patrick is getting a lavish massage when the masseuse breaks into a spontaneous GoDaddy Girl audition.
 In "News", anchors conduct a 'gotcha' interview with GoDaddy Girl Danica Patrick about commercials known for being too hot for television.
 According to Akamai, there was a large spike in Internet traffic late in the fourth quarter of the game.
 This spike was tied to GoDaddy's "News" advertisement airing.
 CEO Bob Parsons said GoDaddy received "a tremendous surge in Web traffic, sustained the spike, converted new customers and shot overall sales off the chart".

 In 2013, GoDaddy moved away from salacious advertising practices in an attempt to improve its brand image.
-In 2016, GoDaddy did not advertise during the Super Bowl for the first time in over a decade, but returned in 2017 with their "The Internet Wants You" campaign.
+In 2016, GoDaddy did not advertise during the Super Bowl for the first time in over a decade, but returned in 2017 with its "The Internet Wants You" campaign.

-In 2025, GoDaddy returned to Super Bowl advertising for the first time in eight years with a commercial promoting their AI service Airo starring actor Walton Goggins.
+In 2025, GoDaddy returned to Super Bowl advertising for the first time in eight years with a commercial promoting its AI service Airo starring actor Walton Goggins.